AviatrixSystems/Docs/HowTos/privatemode.rst

 |private-mode-intracloud|

 This creates a Link Service in the selected region that endpoints in that cloud can connect with.
 It also attaches the CoPilot instance (if configured) and proxy (configured in the following section; you can configure the AWS proxy first if you like).
 You are only allowed to create one Link Service per region (AWS and Azure).

+If you associated a CoPilot instance in step 2 above, you must ensure that your CoPilot Security Group is open to the IP addresses you configure when creating the Link Service.

   .. note::
 	The expected Link Service configuration for AWS/AWS GovCloud is having one Link Service in each region where you want to launch gateways.
 However, if you have two AWS/AWS GovCloud accounts, you can have one Link Service used by both accounts in the same region, or you can have a Link Service in each account in the same region.